ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The template has been made during the class initialization process.
 Now it is implemented to the instance.
 - 23: Create GSettings object with the id `com.github.ToshioCP.tfe`.
-- 24: Bind the font key in the GSettings object and the font property in the GtkFontButton.
+- 24: Bind the font key in the GSettings object to the font property in the GtkFontButton.

 - 36-39: The function `tfe_pref_new` creates an instance of TfePref.
 The parameter `win` is a transient parent.